-Mark Zuckerberg took to Facebook earlier today to announce his plans for 2019, which includes the extension of WhatsApp Payments feature to more countries, allowing private sharing in groups, make Stories more enhanced and usher in features to enhance shopping and commerce on Instagram.
+Mark Zuckerberg took to Facebook earlier today to announce his plans for 2019, which includes the extension of the WhatsApp Payments feature to more countries, allowing private sharing in groups, making Stories more enhanced and ushering in features to enhance shopping and commerce on Instagram.

-Zuckerberg has claimed that Facebook aims at enhancing interaction not only at the level of family and friends, but also intends to include the involvement of the wider community.
+Zuckerberg has claimed that Facebook aims to enhance interaction not only at the level of family and friends, but also intends to include the involvement of the wider community.